aristotle-labs/labs-test-project/README.md

 - Code with the idea that this will be used later and will have new features added.
 - At least 1 Unit tests should be included.
 - At least 1 Integration tests should be included.
+- Demonstrate a build process that at least minifies your assets.

 ## What we are looking for
 - How easy it for others to take what you have and extend it / add new features